An example in Haou Airen, with Hakuron and Reilan.

 In the Star Trek Novel Verse, this is the foundation of Andorian culture, a result of their low birth rate and general infertility.
 Having four sexes and a thin window of opportunity for successful births, they need to get their young adults making babies as soon as possible.
 Quads are brought together after genetic mapping to determine likely success in breeding.
 Andorians are taught to revere the four-way marriage bond above all else: One alone cannot be Whole, nor two, nor three.
 The social implications are explored in the Star Trek: Deep Space Nine Relaunch in particular.

 This is the entire concept of the book Matched.
-The government chooses your job and who you marry, and you're not supposed to refuse (though sometimes the couples don't work out and are allowed to be rematched, IIRC)
+The government chooses your job and who you marry, and you're not allowed to refuse.

 In the Hex Hall series a witch is betrothed on her thirteenth birthday.
 Sophie's father arranged her engagment without ever having met her and without telling her that she was engaged never mind who to.
 However it's established that it's done more out of tradition than anything else as either party can say no.